dassarthak18/dy-star-docker/README.md

   docker pull dassarthak18/dy-star:latest
 ```

+Please note that it is better to build the image yourself if you want to access the latest F* release.

 Once that is out of the way, you can run an interactive container of this image.
 Note that since the DY* repository is private, you would require proper authentication (with your [GitHub Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)).
 You could also specify (optional) the branch name you wish to work with:

 ```bash